frochet/routesim/README.md

 ## Parsing & Plotting Results

-You'll find scripts to process and plots the simulation results in the directory scripts/. `process_sim.py` process the output of the routesim command and store relevant summaries serialized in a pickle file.
+You'll find scripts to process and plots the simulation results in the directory scripts/. `process_sim.py` processes the output of the routesim command and stores relevant summaries serialized in a pickle file.

 ```